florisdf/inid/README.md

     --wandb_entity=your_user_name --wandb_project=your_project
 ```

-For more information on the different command line arguments, you can run
+For more details on the different command line arguments, you can run

 ```bash
 python train.py --help